intel-analytics/ipex-llm/docs/docs/getting-started.md

 Training a deep learning model sometimes takes a very long time.
 It may be stopped or interrupted and we need the training to resume from where we have left.

-To enable this, you have to configure `Optimizer` to periodically take snapshots of the model (trained weights, biases, etc.) and optim-method (configurations and states of the optimization) and dump them into files.
+To enable this, you have to configure `Optimizer` to periodically take snapshots of the model (trained weights, biases, etc.) and optimization states (configurations and status of the optimization) and dump them into files.
 Refer to [Checkpointing](ProgrammingGuide/optimization/#checkpointing) for details.

 To resume a training after it stops, refer to [Resume Training](ProgrammingGuide/optimization.md#resume-training).